TAYD3Y400/caching-proxy-server/README.md

 ## Caching Proxy Server
-Cache Proxy is a simple, bare-bones caching proxy server implemented in Go.
+Cache Proxy is a simple, bare-bones caching proxy server implemented in Python.
 It serves as a basic solution for caching HTTP requests and responses, using an in-memory map to store the cache.

 ## Features
 - In-Memory Caching: